Stan Lee NFT furore is just the start of many defiled legacies to come

 The social media accounts of Stan Lee are facing a reckoning.
-Within just hours of a Twitter post announcing the use of Stan Lee’s characters in a series of NFTs, fans across the internet are rallying in protest.
+Within hours of a Twitter post announcing the use of Stan Lee’s characters in a series of NFTs, fans across the internet were rallying in protest.

 On December 14, @TheRealStanLee – Stan Lee’s Twitter account, now run by POW!
 Entertainment – posted about the “NFT (digital art) collection” coming later in the month, showcasing the Indian superhero Chakra The Invincible that Lee created before his death in 2018.